What is it?

 Another change which would mean you need to make a claim for Universal Credit would be if you get Housing Benefit and you move to another rented house in a different local authority area,In this case you would have to look at claiming Universal Credit instead of making a new claim for Housing Benefit; any Income Support / Income Related Employment and Support Allowance / Income Based Jobseekers Allowance or Tax Credits would also end.

-If you are already getting the benefits which are being replaced by Universal Credit and you continue to be entitled to these you may not need to claim Universal Credit until the ‘migration’ stage, sometime between 2019 and 2023.
+If you are already getting one or more of the benefits which are being replaced by Universal Credit (and you continue to be entitled to these) and you do not have a change in your circumstances that triggers a claim for Universal Credit, you may not need to claim Universal Credit until the ‘migration’ stage, sometime between 2019 and 2023.

-However, (unless you have 3 or more children) – you can choose to move to Universal Credit at any time do not need to wait until a change in your circumstances means you have to.
+Unless you come under the Severe Disability Premium Gateway rules you can choose to move onto Universal Credit at any time - you do not need to wait until a change in your circumstances means you have to.
 So you could get advice to check if you would be better off on Universal Credit – but seek advice before making any decisions!

 What are the Severe Disability Premium Gateway rules?